 Familiar and American.

-Nor did Coulette need to name California State University, Los Angeles — where he studied under Thomas McGrath in the 1950s and where he taught from the 1960s until his death — in a poem called “The Academic Poet,” written in syllabic lines, of which he was a modern master:
+Nor did Coulette need to name California State University, Los Angeles — where he studied under Thomas McGrath in the 1950s and where he taught from the 1960s until his death — in a poem called “The Academic Poet,” written, like the poem about his mother, in syllabic lines, of which he was a modern master:

 My office partner dozes